roximn148/shinomni/README.md

 ### UTF Analyzer
 - Analyses UTF8 text files and provides statistical analysis of the usage of various unicode characters, their categories, blocks and scripts.

+### Font Analyzer
+- Renders and displays glyphs of selected font in order of appearance in font.

+### Raqm Layout
+- Render given text with Raqm layout engine using specified font, direction and language.

 ## Setup
 1. Install `Shiny Server` by following the instructions [here](https://shiny.posit.co/py/docs/deploy-on-prem.html#deploy-to-shiny-server-open-source).
 It also details how to add `shinomni` to the server.
 2. Clone this repository to your local machine using `git clone https://github.com/roximn148/shinomni`